 In July 2014, the District of Columbia decriminalized the possession of marijuana through the Simple Possession of Small Quantities of Marijuana Decriminalization Amendment Act.
 Under this Act, the possession of 1 ounce of marijuana is a civil violation, punishable by a $25 fine.
 In November 2014, voters in the District of Columbia approved the Legalization of Possession of Minimal Amounts of Marijuana for Personal Use Act of 2014 (Initiative 71).
 Initiative 71 legalized the possession and cultivation of small amounts of marijuana, without medical recommendation, by adults over 21 years.
 It took effect on February 26, 2015, legally allowing adults 21 years and older to:

 Conducts permitted by Initiative 71 cannot be used as grounds to deny individuals access to programs, services, or benefits.
-Employers do not need to allow the use or possession of marijuana in the workplace.
-The law does not prevent employers from enforcing their policies restricting marijuana use by employees.
+Effective July 13, 2013, the Marijuana Employment Protections Amendment Act of 2022 will disallow employers to be biased in promotions, penalize employees, or fire an employee because of marijuana usage.
+Some exceptions to the law permit employers to not allow marijuana usage.
 Also, property owners can prohibit or regulate cannabis-related activities on their properties.
 Using marijuana for medical or recreational purposes in public is a criminal offense.